Gordon-BP/argument/README.md

     * Yes it might not have as solid reasoning capabilities but this is an entertainment app
 * Daily for the pre built app and webRTC
 * Deepgram for streamed transcription and streamed text-to-speech

+# Let's break the POC up into specific milestones and user stories

+### Feature: Users can send messages to an LLM, and receive replies
+#### Step 1: Sending and receiving text messages using REST API
+Requires:
+    1. Frontend that can accept text inputs
+    2. Frontend that sends text messages to the server
+    3. Server that forwards the messages to the LLM
+    4. Server that streams the message from the LLM into the websocket
+    5. Frontend that mutates a text element to display text as it comes in from the websocket